Josh Koenig, Co-Founder & Chief Strategy Officer Reading estimate: 6 minutes

 Image

-But over four times as many went to WordPress vs making the leap to modern Drupal!
+But nearly six times as many went to WordPress vs making the leap to modern Drupal!
 Wow.
 When I posted this observation on social media, I got a few spicy replies.
 For better or worse, there’s something akin to a sibling rivalry between these two open-source projects.
 Tribal loyalty is a natural human phenomenon, so this is understandable, but as someone with a foot in both camps, I wish there was more cross-pollination and learning between these two great open web communities.

 It’s also worth noting that there are no other major players in terms of Drupal 7 successors.
 While “other” is the biggest slice, that’s an aggregation of 100s of technologies in the long tail, individually accounting for 1% or less each.
 This includes SaaS tools like Wix running about 10,000 and Squarespace about another 8,000.
 Joomla is the leading open-source CMS successor but runs only 4,600.
 Community-favorite Backdrop CMS, which is organized around keeping the spirit of D7 alive, shows up with just 527 sites, while Next.js, the leading modern front-end framework for websites, has taken over nearly 7,500 domains.
 But by far and away, WordPress won this adoption race.